Leave a legacy to the ICRC

 You should appoint your niece and the ICRC as legatees.
 It will be their responsibility to make the specific bequests you have put in your will.

-If you are a notary, lawyer or wealth manager and you have clients who are currently planning their estates and looking for ways to perpetuate the values of solidarity and mutual support they hold dear, please download our booklet below for all the information you need to help them achieve this.
+If you are a notary, lawyer or wealth manager and you have clients who are currently planning their estates and looking for ways to support the ICRC, please download our booklet "Donations and Bequests to the ICRC" below for all the information you need.

 How to name the ICRC as a beneficiary in a will